If you suffer from insomnia, you don’t need me to tell you how disruptive this condition can be.

 Next, I bought some lavender essential oil.
 I heard this was good for insomnia.
-That is true, and I still use it for that purpose.
-But I also found other oils that can help me relax.
+That is true, and I’ve successfully used it for that purpose.
+But I also found other essential oils that can help me relax.

 Aromatherapy to Help You Sleep

 Medicinal plants tend to work on different levels.
-Clary sage is an emotional balm, able to soothe the nerves.
+Clary sage is thought to be an emotional balm, able to soothe the nerves.
 Aromatherapists consider clary sage to be good for anxiety and tension relief

-This oil is often recommended for women who suffer from hormone imbalances, especially around midlife.
+This oil is often recommended by aromatherpists for women who suffer from hormone imbalances, especially around midlife.
 This can also lead to sleepless nights.

 Plant Therapy Clary Sage